Geggles/Japanese-Memrise-Enhancements/README.md

 The extension replaces kanji typing prompts with multiple-choice questions instead.

+## How to contribute
+If you want to help with this project, here's what you can do:
+* Give a better name to this extension
+* Design a logo for this extension
+* Suggest features and report bugs
+You can send all those things to my [email address](mailto:gegglesdev@gmail.com).

 ## License

 This project is licensed under the GNU GPL 2.0 License - see the [LICENSE](LICENSE) file for details